Your Intestinal Health is Related to Your Skin Health

 Some fats are fundamental for healing the link between your intestines and your skin.
 Coconut oil gives you natural antimicrobial nutrients.
 In addition, it’s very beneficial for helping your skin.

 Certain fermented lactose drinks, like kefir, are rich in very beneficial probiotics.
 This is good for your skin.
 In addition, it’s been shown that they make it look better.

 Fermented cod liver oil is another well-known curative ingredient.
-This oil is rich in certain nutrients like vitamin A, D, and K2.
+This oil is rich in certain nutrients like vitamins A, D, and K2.
 Additionally, it’s an interesting source for healing your skin.

-The relationship between your intestines and your skin
+The relationship between your intestinal health and your skin

 Psoriasis is one of the most characteristic examples of your body getting rid of internal toxins.
 To do so, it filters them through your intestinal walls.
 This is known as “permeable intestine syndrome.”